webplatform/docs/tutorials/developertools_chrome1/index.md

 ===DOM Browsing===

 You will often visit the Elements tab when you need to identify the HTML snippet for some aspect of the page.
-For example, you may be curious if an image has an HTML <code>id<code> attribute, and what that attribute's value is.
+For example, you may be curious if an image has an HTML <code>id</code> attribute, and what that attribute's value is.

 The Elements tab is sometimes a better way to "view source" for a page.
 Inside the Elements tab, the page's DOM will be nicely formatted, showing you HTML elements, their ancestors, and their descendants.
 Too often, pages you visit will have minified or simply ugly HTML which makes it hard to see how the page is structured.
 The Elements tab is your solution for viewing the real underlying structure of the page.